 5. Road Rage

 As tempting or as natural as it can sometimes be, you should avoid getting overly upset when someone cuts you off, drives too slow in front of you, or breaks some other rule of the road.
 You're not even going to remember this incident in a week, so why waste energy on it in the moment, allowing it to sour the rest of your drive or day.
 Becoming angry will only lead to you driving less cautiously.
+Remember to practice good car-ma and to anticipate the "body language" of other vehicles.

 Comments will be approved before showing up.